frappe/frappe_io/frappe_io/www/docs/user/en/web-views.md

 <img class="screenshot" alt="web view" src="/docs/assets/img/web-view.png">

+### Customizing List View

+You can provide list context by defining get_list_context function in the .py file of the doctype.

+You can define following parameters in the list view context that can allow you to change the structure of the web page

+- **show_sidebar:** display sidebar
+- **show_search:** display search option
+- **no_breadcrumbs:** removes breadcrumbs
+- **title:** title of the web page
+- **list_template:** define path of a fully customized list template

 ### Customizing Grid Element

-Now if you want to make a better list view for the article, drop a file called `row_template.html` in the `library_management/templates/includes/list/` folder.
+Now if you want to customize the grid element within the list template of default web view, a new file `<doctype>_row_template.html` is generated in the templates folder of the doctype.
 Here is an example file:

 	{% raw %}<div class="row">
 		<div class="col-sm-4">